Mo-salau/CMB114_team-project/README.md

 ~~~~
 python driver.py
 ~~~~
+## Running from GitHub
+We came across various problems when trying to run the code through git due to our folder structures and python not knowing where some files were, so empty `__init__.py` files were added to both folders.
+This tells Python that the folders have python in them and should treat them as packages

+## 1. Unit Conversion
+Converts any energy value to all supported units at once.
+Units are grouped by category (SI, atomic, thermochemical, molar, thermal, spectroscopic).
+Spectroscopic units (K, Hz, nm, cm-1) show a note explaining how they are converted.

+## 2. Physics Mode
+For when you have a physical quantity rather than a direct energy value.
+Supports: Planck (frequency), Planck (wavelength), Einstein (E=mc^2), Boltzmann (thermal energy), Voltage, and molar scaling in both directions.

+## 3. Compatibility Check
+Checks whether two units measure the same physical quantity using the dimension data stored in the database.
+E.g: J and kJ are compatible, but J and nm are not.

+## 4. Conversion History
+Stores the last 10 conversions performed and displays them in a table.
+The user can also clear the history from this menu.

+## 5. Supported Units
+Lists all units the converter supports, grouped by category, pulled directly from the database.

+## 6. How To Use
+A built-in help guide explaining what each mode does.

 # Energy quiz
 The quiz covers the frequency, wavelengths and energy in physical chemistry.
 It is divided into three difficulties: Beginner, Intermediate and Advanced.